armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 <!-- Spinnaker issue discussing management endpoints: https://github.com/spinnaker/spinnaker/issues/3883-->
 {{% /alert %}}

 Armory recommends that you monitor your systems by using the [Armory Observabililty Plugin](https://github.com/armory-plugins/armory-observability-plugin/).
 This is an open source solution for monitoring Spinnaker.
-The plugin currently supports the following:
+The plugin supports the following:

-* Adding Prometheus (OpenMetrics) endpoints So spinnaker pods (explained below).
+* Adding Prometheus (OpenMetrics) endpoints to Spinnaker pods (explained below).
 * Sending data to NewRelic (documented on the plugin page).

-Note that the Observability Plugin removes the service name from the metric, which is incompatible with the behavior of the open source Spinnaker Monitoring daemon system.
+The Observability Plugin removes the service name from the metric.
+This is incompatible with the behavior of the open source Spinnaker Monitoring daemon system, which was the default monitoring solution in versions earlier than 2.20 and is now deprecated.

-#### Install the plugin
+### Install the plugin

-To install the observability plugin, add a plugin configuration to the profiles of your running services:
+To install the Observability plugin, add a plugin configuration to the profiles for your services:

 * Add it for all services in `spinnaker-local.yml` (Halyard installs) or the `spinnaker` profile section (Operator installs).
 * Add it to the services you want to monitor.
 This local profile should contain the following to enable Prometheus: